An image showcasing a microwave with a glass container filled with chunks of colorful candle wax

 2. Alternatives to using a plastic spoon for stirring melted candle wax in the microwave

-Keywords associated with “Is it safe to leave the microwave unattended while melting wax?”:
+Keywords related to the question “Is it safe to leave the microwave unattended while melting wax?”:

-microwave safety, precautions for wax melting.
+microwave safety, precautions for melting wax.

 Auto keywords for "How long does it typically take for the melted wax to cool and harden?":